Jack-Lin626/Work/wpa_supplicant_uman.md

 ```text
 root@MOXA:~# dhclient wlp2s0
 ```
 If you want to set it mannually, you need to use IP command or see Network Settings.
-Replacing 192.168.0.109/24 to your desired IP and subnet-mask.
-Replacing 192.168.0.1 to your gateway or the IP of your router.
+For example, if your ip adddes is 192.168.0.109, subnet-mask is 255.255.255.0, and gateway is 192.168.0.1, you can use the following instruction.

 ```text
 root@MOXA:~# ip addr add 192.168.0.109/24 dev wlp2s0
 root@MOXA:~# ip route add default via 192.168.0.1 dev wlp2s0